 For me 8GB RAM is totally a waste of resource unless it is not affecting the price of the device, unfortunately, it does affect the price.

-I really appreciate Xiaomi because they are focusing what actually matters to customers.
+I really appreciate Xiaomi because they are focusing on what actually matters to customers.
 Xiaomi is among those very few companies which are still believing in uniqueness and innovation for the smartphones; Redmi 4, Mi Mix, and Mi 6 are some examples of that.
 Talking about uniqueness and innovation, no one would have expected that OnePlus will be like other companies which are just doing the copy paste from iPhone.

 OnePlus was the company that used to talk about the innovations in their devices which we have seen in the previously released devices like OnePlus One, OnePlus 2, OnePlus X, OnePlus 3 and 3T, they say Never Settle, God knows what made them settled at copying the design of iPhone 7 Plus.

 If you see the OnePlus 5 it looks exactly like the iPhone 7 Plus.
-This is an another thing that it feels good in hand better than iPhone or may be better than any other smartphone out there and that is something we can expect from OnePlus but where are the innovations and uniqueness that they used to promise.
+This is another thing that it feels good in hand better than iPhone or may be better than any other smartphone out there and that is something we can expect from OnePlus but where are the innovations and uniqueness that they used to promise.

 This is more shameful that this is not even the first copy of iPhone 7 Plus because Oppo had already copied the exact same design just before the OnePlus 5.
 OnePlus didn’t stop copying the design, even the new camera app of OnePlus 5 is very similar to the camera app on iPhones.